n0psn0ps/n0psn0ps.github.io/_posts/2024-06-27-A Short Tale of Sysctl.md

 [TRUNCATED]
 ```

-Interestingly each function above contained a [cbz](https://developer.arm.com/documentation/ddi0597/2024-03/Base-Instructions/CBNZ--CBZ--Compare-and-Branch-on-Nonzero-or-Zero-?lang=en) or compare branch zero right after the branch and link operation for the sysctl system call.
+Interestingly each function above contained a [cbz](https://developer.arm.com/documentation/ddi0597/2024-03/Base-Instructions/CBNZ--CBZ--Compare-and-Branch-on-Nonzero-or-Zero-?lang=en) or compare branch zero right after the branch with link operation for the sysctl system call.
 And the amount of kernel checks I was from sysctl were the same number of xrefs.
 So this was likely the culprit of the check being done.

 ```
 [0x1001c4398]> pdga @ sym.func.1001c4398 | grep -i cbz -B 1